danBhentschel/jumping-from-angular1-to-angular/markdowns/data-binding.md

 # Events (output)

-Two-ways binding doesn't really exist in Angular anymore, so when you want to send data upward to the parent component, you need to use events.
+Two-way binding doesn't really exist in Angular anymore, so when you want to send data upward to the parent component, you need to use events.
 Events are defined with the `()` notation like this:

 ```html
 <directive (theEvent)="theScopeFunction($event)">